Skip to content

 Solving the PDE

-Visualise a few samples to confirm the setup looks right:
+Solve and visualise a few samples to confirm the setup looks right:

 import matplotlib.pyplot as plt